solana-labs/solana/docs/src/developing/programming-model/transactions.md

 trait to encode/decode instruction data for both token instructions as well as token account states.

+### Multiple instructions in a single transaction

+A transaction can contain instructions in any order.
+This means a malicious user could craft transactions that may pose instructions in an order that the program has not been protected against.
+Programs should be hardened to properly and safely handle any possible instruction sequence.

+One not so obvious example is account deinitialization.
+Some programs may attempt to deinitialize an account by setting its lamports to zero, with the assumption that the runtime will delete the account.
+This assumption may be valid between transactions, but it is not between instructions or cross-program invocations.
+To harden against this, the program should also explicitly zero out the account's data.

+An example of where this could be a problem is if a token program, upon transferring the token out of an account, sets the account's lamports to zero, assuming it will be deleted by the runtime.
+If the program does zero out the account's data, a malicious user could trail this instruction with another that transfers the tokens a second time.

 ## Signatures

 Each transaction explicitly lists all account public keys referenced by the